Kenton, Newcastle upon Tyne

 Kenton is a suburb and electoral ward in the north west of Newcastle upon Tyne, in the county of Tyne and Wear, England.
 It borders the Town Moor and Gosforth.
 Kenton also has close road links to Newcastle Airport.
 The ward population at the 2011 Census was 11,605.

 The area borders Kingston Park, notable for the Kingston Park shopping centre, as well as Kenton School, one of the largest schools in the UK with approximately 2000 students.

 The nearest Tyne and Wear Metro station is Fawdon, with stations at Kingston Park and Bank Foot the other side of the A1 Western bypass.
 Nearby places include Fawdon and Cowgate.

+Etymology

+The name Kenton is of Old English origin.
+It is derived from the elements cyne ("kingly, royal") and tūn ("farm, estate, settlement").

 Residential

 Kenton contains a wide range of residential areas and developments.
 These residential areas range from Council housing estates to modern middle class new-builds and privately owned residential estates.
 In North Kenton and Kenton Bar, the housing is predominantly council owned.
 Kenton Lane, which runs through the heart of Kenton, contains traditional 1930s housing on both sides of the road, with more affluent households lining the streets behind.